 As you begin your job search, take the time to develop a list of contacts in your professional network.
 During your time practicing you may have built relationships with co-workers, clients, opposing counsel, etc. Also added to this list of contacts should be fellow alumni of YLS, through The Courtyard and other alumni networks, and your undergraduate school, in addition to other personal and professional contacts that may be of assistance with your search.

 The majority of lateral positions come through an individual’s personal network, so it is important to reach out and let people know you are on the job market and what types of positions you are considering.
 Try to be as specific as possible with the advice you are seeking to make it easier for people to help.

 You also may wish to consider speaking and working with a headhunter.
-See CDO’s Using a Headhunter page for a discussion of this job search approach.
+See CDO’s Using a Professional Recruiter page for a discussion of this job search approach.

 In preparing for interviews, determine how you will answer questions regarding your prior experience, including questions about why you left that employer.
 Please keep in mind that particularly in a challenging market, being laid-off does not necessarily carry a stigma.
 The days of spending a career with one organization no longer exist; in fact, most attorneys will change jobs several times throughout their careers and many will experience at least one period of unemployment.

 You may be able to avoid dealing with the issue by explaining up front in your interview that although you enjoyed your experience (and explain what you enjoyed), you have since determined that you are more interested in X (i.e., California, tort law, smaller firm, government agency, public interest, you name it).
 By explaining your new focus, prospective employers may not think to inquire about whether you were terminated.
 But consider carefully what approach seems best for you.
 This may be impacted in part by any periods of time reflected on your resume in which you have not been employed.